-Learn more about SGA roles and responsibilities, as well as student clubs and organizations by logging into your Moodle account and visiting the SGA page under “Groups”.
+Learn more about SGA roles and responsibilities, as well as student clubs and organizations by logging in to your Office 365 account.

 NUNM Clubs & Organizations